 University of Houston guard Marcus Sasser is one of the best two-way players in the country.
 (Photo by F. Carter Smith)

-University of Houston freshman forward Jarace Walker and point guard Jamal Shead share an easy bond.
+University of Houston freshman forward Jarace Walker (No. 25) easily should be a Top 8 pick in the upcoming NBA Draft.
 (Photo by F. Carter Smith)